 Cannelton is a very small city located in the state of Indiana.
 With a population of 1,503 people and just one neighborhood, Cannelton is the 280th largest community in Indiana.

-Cannelton is a blue-collar town, with 52.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Cannelton is generally considered to be a blue-collar town.
+52.69% of the Cannelton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Cannelton is a city of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Cannelton who work in sales jobs (7.62%), food service (7.17%), and office and administrative support (6.73%).

-As is often the case in a small city, Cannelton doesn't have a public transportation system that people use for their commute.
+Cannelton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Cannelton, just 9.72% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.